 1. When you got emergency or urgently needed medical care from a provider who's not in our plan's network

-- You can get emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
-In these cases, ask the provider to bill our plan.
+Outside the service area, you can get emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
+In these cases,